The arrows next to the watch above allow you to show different dates. Reading Oechslin’s calendar becomes intuitive after a short time on the wrist.

 The exact minute can be read using the date holes, which are spaced at 2 minute intervals.
 Holes mark even minutes and gaps odd minutes.

 Just above the 6 o’clock marker is a seconds disk with a milled excentric dot.
-This disk shows the watch is running.
+This rotating disk indicates that the watch is running.

 The control dot is located between 1 and 2 o’clock.
 Together with the time, the control dot shows when it is okay to adjust the date.
 The video on the manual page shows how this works.

-How is Dr. Oechslin’s perpetual calendar function unique?
+How is Ludwig Oechslin’s perpetual calendar function unique?

-Dr. Oechslin executes his perpetual calendar as a gear system comprising 9 additional parts and 3 modified parts (*).
-You can observe these parts in the film.
-From right to left, they are:
+Oechslin executes his perpetual calendar as a gear system comprising 9 additional parts and 3 modified parts (*).

 What is the base movement?